 Encouraging people to come forward with concerns is a key aspect of the campaign.
 By raising their voice, community members can save lives, like in the case of Joy.
 After Joy’s story emerged, the local referral pathways were activated and linkages were made to local enforcement and social welfare authorities to ensure that she and the other two women could access psychosocial support and legal assistance should they decide to pursue a case.

 USAID and World Vision have a history of partnership to prevent human trafficking, but right now these programs are being threatened by 31 percent cuts to foreign assistance in the U.S. President’s proposed FY18 budget.
 Take a few minutes to make three phone calls asking your members of Congress to reject cuts to U.S. foreign assistance.
-Act now.

 *Name changed to protect identity